Buckhannon, West Virginia: History

 The Sago Mine Disaster, January 2, 2006, killed 12 and left one survivor.
 Officials said that a lightning strike in the coal caused the explosion.
 It was the worst mining disaster in the US since a 2001 disaster in Alabama killed 13 people, and the worst disaster in West Virginia since a 1968 incident that killed 78 people.
 National and international news crews were in the area for upwards of three days to cover rescue and recovery efforts.

 Geography

 The city lies in the foothills of the Allegheny Mountains.
 It is in the Mountain Lakes tourism region.

 According to the United States Census Bureau, the city has a total area of 2.83 sqmi, all land.

 Climate

 The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
-According to the Köppen Climate Classification system, Buckhannon has a marine west coast climate, abbreviated "Cfb" on climate maps.
+According to the Köppen Climate Classification system, Buckhannon has a humid continental climate using the 0 °C (32 °F) isotherm, or a humid subtropical climate using the -3 °C (26.6 °F) isotherm.